Ras Nas

-Born in Morogoro (Tanzania), Ras Nas, aka Nasibu Mwanukuzi, is a musician and poet from Tanzania who blends African music and reggae with a dash of poetry.
+Ras Nas (born in Morogoro), aka Nasibu Mwanukuzi, is a musician and poet from Tanzania who blends African music and reggae with a dash of poetry.
 Ras Nas' latest album, Dar-es-Salaam, contains roots reggae, soukous and dub poetry.
-It is released by Kongoi Productions, KonPro.
+It is released by Kongoi Productions.
 Dar es Salaam has received a five star review in one of Norway's biggest dailies, Dagsavisen.

 Recently, Ras Nas was featured on BBC World Service, The Beat program.
 The weekly program, reaching millions of listeners worldwide, is presented by Mark Coles.
 Other artists on the program were Wyclef Jean and Zoe Rahman.

 Among Ras Nas merits is sharing stage with Bob Dylan, Van Morrison and Lou Reed at the Norwegian Wood Festival.
 Ras Nas has also warmed up for a number of reggae heavyweights like Luciano, I Jah Man, Linton Kwesi Johnson and Junior Delgado.

 Ras Nas' latest CD Dar-es-Salaam contains a mix of reggae and African music, soukous.
 In this CD Ras Nas has worked with a number of musicians from nine different countries.
 These include Norwegian blues guitarist and singer Knut Reiersrud, Rolf Erik Nystrøm, Keppy Kiombile from Kilimanjaro Band, Norman Bikaka from Shada Band and drummer Uriel Seri from Ivory Coast.

 Ras Nas aka Nasibu started writing African poetry at the age of 17 and experimented with various forms of African chanting and African drumming.
 Ran short of paint.
 Studied Law at the University of Dar es Salaam where he graduated with an LLB degree in 1984.
 Ras Nas has worked as a journalist for Daily News as well as a correspondent for Africa magazine, covering mainly cultural issues.

 During his youth Ras Nas listened to a lot of Tanzanian music by guitarists like Wema Abdallah, Mbaraka Mwinshehe and his Likembe Mahoka style (from Morogoro), Segere Matata (from Tabora) as well as Michael Enok of Dar Jazz, from Dar es Salaam.